AresMUSH/aresmush/plugins/fs3combat/help/en/combat.md

     * called:<location> - Perform a called shot to a particular hit location.
        Use `combat/hitlocs <target>` to see a list of valid hit locations.
     * crew - Attack a vehicle crewperson directly instead of the vehicle itself.
+    * mount - Attack a mount directly instead of the rider.

 `combat/aim <target>` - Takes careful aim.